calledit/termkit/README.md

 #start termkit
 node termkit.js

-#Your terminal emulator needs mouse suport
+#Your terminal emulator needs mouse support
 #To scroll use your mouse scroll wheel.
 To browse to a website use the address bar or click on links. (the clicking is not perfect and does not always work TODO someone FIX clicking)
 #Sometimes website are not renderd properly at load time, use Ctr+R to refresh the render.
 #When you scroll hold your mouse to the side, if you scroll and the currsor is above a link the page will not scroll.